What's New 2019

 - Home-made refreshments

-- Find out what the Friends are doing to enhance your local woodland
+- Find out what the Friends are doing to enhance your local woodland and lake.

 - FGVW gift stall including coasters, mugs, postcards, greetings cards, badges, etc.